 Consoli advised carefully reading your insurance policies to understand what it does and doesn’t cover in terms of damages or injuries that occur during the project.

 “Carefully review the insurance coverage and costs related to the project,” he said.
 “What if a worker is injured on the job?
 Who pays for water damage during a storm?
 What happens if materials for a build are weeks late and this prolongs the entire project?
 Make sure all of your ducks are in a row before the expansion.
 Doing so will guarantee proper coverage while also mitigating financial risk to potential insurance overbillings.”

-Every industry and every individual business within an industry face different levels of risk, both in terms of the probability of something happening and the severity of the consequences, Kerridge said.
-However, ignoring those risks is simply not an option, he said.
+Every industry and every individual business within an industry contends with different levels of risk, both in terms of the probability of something happening and the severity of the consequences, Kerridge said.
+However, ignoring those risks is simply not an option.

 “There is no substitute for running a business professionally and not cutting corners, but however careful you are, bad things happen,” Kerridge said.
 “It’s worth buying as much insurance as your budget allows, as a backstop.”

-“An advisory dream team, empowered to be proactive on your behalf, can help anticipate and avoid pitfalls that befall many business owners,” Freed told Business News Daily.
-"The old adage is entirely true when it comes to risk mitigation: ‘An ounce of prevention is worth a pound of cure.'”
+“An advisory dream team, empowered to be proactive on your behalf, can help anticipate and avoid pitfalls that befall many business owners,” Freed said.
+“The old adage is entirely true when it comes to risk mitigation: ‘An ounce of prevention is worth a pound of cure.'”

 How to choose the right insurance for your business

 Not every business needs every type of insurance.
 Here’s how to choose the right insurance for your company:

 - Assess your exposure to a particular risk.
 If you don’t have products or supplies being transported, or they are insured by the company shipping them, you likely don’t need an inland marine policy.
 However, you might still need contingent business interruption insurance because a mishap would stop your ability to manufacture and sell products.